 Epigenetic alterations and genome instability are hallmarks of aging and cancer but their molecular interdependency remains largely unknown.
-For example, gene activity and their regulation change with age, however, underlying relationships with epigenome structural alterations and genome instability, and their impact on ageing and related disease development remain to be determined.
+For example, gene activity and their regulation change with age.
+However, underlying relationships with epigenome structural alterations and genome instability and their impact on aging and related disease development remain to be determined.

 Our research: Dr. Robert Hänsel-Hertsch and his team explores the existence and significance of age-related epigenome structural alterations and its impact on genome instability and disease development.
 Hence, the structure of the genome may significantly change with age and predispose mammals to disease development, such as cancer or degenerative diseases.
 Additionally, we are exploring whether defined age- or cancer-related epigenome structural and stability alterations are of diagnostic and therapeutic value.

 Our goals: Our lab aims to address four conceptual questions: